chriscdn/RHMarkdownLabel/README.md

 ## NSString+markdown.h Category

-`RHMarkdownLabel` also contains an `NSString` category for processing markdown.
+`RHMarkdownLabel` also contains an `NSString` category for processing markdown strings.

 ## Contact